firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/field-weakening-playbook.md

 - FW injects negative d-axis current to cancel back-EMF so the motor surpasses its natural base speed, which inherently reduces torque-per-amp and wastes power as heat.[^1]
 - Because hub shells lag far behind winding temperature, rely on embedded thermistors or data-derived proxies rather than external probes when judging FW headroom.[^2]
 - Bench experiments show ~40 % ERPM gains demanded 100 A phase for only 20 A battery, yet the setup ran hot and inefficient—highlighting why FW is reserved for brief top-speed pulls rather than everyday cruising.[^3]
+- Third-party firmware like XESC’s can quietly add extra battery amps when you request FW, but stock VESC obeys the configured current limits and simply shifts the stator angle—don’t expect the same “free” boost unless you raise the limits yourself.[^xesc_fw]

 ## Prerequisites & Safeguards
 1. **Firmware:** Confirm VESC Tool firmware 5.3 (or newer) on every controller; earlier releases hide FW parameters entirely or crash during detection.[^5]